ionelmc/cookiecutter-pylibrary/README.rst

         visualizations that you want to include in the documentation.
 Since those are large binary files, you don't want to add them to git.
 So you'll generate them on-the-fly when the documentation is built.
+        You should also set this to ``"yes"`` if you want to use GitLab Pages to host your conda package.

     * - ``sphinx_doctest``
       - .. code:: python